gvwilson/sensibleadventures/iffy/iffy.md

-from grandparents or great-grandparents who had been early settlers or suffered from genetic disorders, or whose own parents had more money than sense.
+from grandparents or great-grandparents who had been early settlers or suffered from genetic disorders, or just had more money than sense.
 "And?"

 "And every once in a while I need a reboot," Wales said.
 He tapped the tech in his temple.
 "This was designed for baseline human physiology.
 It doesn't get along with my upgrades as well as I'd like.
-If I don't re-set every few years, my nervous system starts to shut down.
+If I don't re-set every few years my nervous system starts to shut down.
 I used to be able to get it fixed in Newfoundland, but since the civil war re-started..."
 He shrugged.